Minding Your Movie Business Pro Tips for Emerging Producers

 audience as it has been to me to listen to the three of you i would be remiss if

-i also didn’t thank the people at the march on washington film festival and the amazing producing team that’s
+i also didn’t thank the people at March On and the amazing producing team that’s

 helped produce these panel um discussions because i sure as hell couldn’t have done it without all of you